How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Is your dialogue working?

 Read your dialogue scenes aloud.
 Every exchange.
-Dialogue that sounds unnatural when spoken aloud will read as unnatural on the page, and the reverse is equally true: dialogue that sounds natural when spoken aloud almost always reads well.
+Dialogue that sounds unnatural when spoken aloud will read as unnatural on the page.
+The reverse is equally true.
+Dialogue that sounds natural when spoken aloud almost always reads well.
 Note every line where you stumbled, felt the urge to paraphrase, or found the speech rhythms awkward.
 Those lines need revision.
+For depth on dialogue craft at the scene level, see our pillar on scene construction and dialogue.

 Also check your dialogue tags.
 "Said" and "asked" are invisible to readers.
 Anything else ("she exclaimed," "he barked," "she opined") draws attention to itself and away from the dialogue.
 Use said and asked as your default.
 Use anything else only when the action described is genuinely not captured by said or asked and needs to be.